We’re all doing one form of lead generation or another.

 Using in-house strategies and creative campaigns, I’ve managed to work with struggling startups, Fortune 500 companies, and people who are just trying to make it.

 What I’m going to share with you today are hacks that we’ve used to grow many organizations.

 No, I’m not talking about creating a landing page on your website.

 I’m talking about turning your profile into a landing page for your prospects.

-Your LinkedIn profile is the first thing that a prospect will see once their interest is piqued.
+Your LinkedIn profile is basically the first thing that a prospect will see once their interest is piqued.
 It could be through a post that you’ve published or an outbound campaign that you’re running.

 It doesn’t matter how creative your post is or how awesome your outbound efforts are.